The Treaty of Finsbury Park 2025

 Celebration lyrics by Max Dovey

-All songs inspired by The Interspecies Assemblies 2022
+All songs inspired by The Multispecies Assemblies 2022

 Videography Tracy Kiryango